ApaBila/NNbenchmarkArticle/README.md

 Previous reviewer's comment `"For a benchmark paper, the number of included datasets is quite low, and the chosen datasets are very simple.
 Given that collections such as OpenML100 are readily available, a benchmark should be based on more and more complex data."`

+**Question 6 - do we automate the benchmark on a server?**

+there are plenty of resources in LJK, Grenoble.

 **CREDITS**
 Students: